-Approx. 32 species of Birds, 8 Cats and around 100+ Squirrels are found in campus.
+Approx. 20 species of Birds, 3 Cats, around 100+ Squirrels and 20+ butterfly species are found in campus.
 No stray dog is visible in the vicinity of the college.
-A variety of bird's species and other flora and fauna available, so institute is doing their bit for bio diversity conservation.
+A variety of bird's species and other flora and fauna are available, so institute is doing their bit for bio diversity conservation.